Candidate Monotonicity and Proportionality for Lotteries and Non-Resolute Rules: Proportionality and Monotonicity

-\paragraph{Related Work.} Our work is situated in the area of proportional multiwinner voting with ranked preferences, in particular in the axiomatic study of multiwinner voting rules.
+Our work is situated in the area of proportional multiwinner voting with ranked preferences, in particular in the axiomatic study of multiwinner voting rules.
 This study dates back to the work of eminent philosopher \citet{Dumm84a} and his development of PSC. \citet{AzLe20a} were the first to give slightly improved results for monotonicity and proportionality, showing that their Expanding Approvals Rule (EAR) satisfies a weaker form of monotonicity together with a generalization of PSC in the setting of weak ranked preferences in which ties are allowed.
 The same generalization of PSC together with a form of monotonicity they call ``indifference monotonicity'' is also satisfied by the generalization of STV by \citet{DePe24a}. \citet{McGr23a} experimentally studied monotonicity violations in a real-world dataset consisting of Scottish local elections and found that out of 1079 elections 62 possessed some kind of ``monotonicity anomaly''.
-In particular, in $23$ elections STV failed candidate monotonicity as studied by us.
+In particular, in $23$ elections STV failed the version of candidate monotonicity studied by us.

-PSC was further studied by \citet{BrPe23a} who criticized it for being a relatively weak axiom and introduced stronger proportionality axioms still satisfied by EAR.
+PSC was further investigated by \citet{BrPe23a} who criticized it for being a relatively weak axiom and introduced stronger proportionality axioms still satisfied by EAR.
 Further, \citet{AzLe21a} introduced PSC generalizations for the context of participatory budgeting \citep{PPS21a} and in \citet{AzLe22a} provided a characterization of PSC in the standard ordinal preference setting.
-Finally, recently \citet{ALR24a} studied committee monotonicity, i.e., the selection of a ranking of candidates, together with PSC and showed that a rule satisfying both PSC and committee monotonicity always exists.
+Finally, recently \citet{ALR24a} studied committee monotonicity, i.e., the selection of a ranking of candidates, together with PSC and showed that a rule satisfying both PSC and committee monotonicity exists.

-In the setting of approval-based multiwinner voting, monotonicity is significantly easier to obtain \citep{SaFi17a} with most rules being monotone in the sense that voters additionally approving an already winning candidate cannot hurt that candidate.
-However, it can for instance happen that adding voters only approving a single candidate can make this candidate not be chosen anymore (see \citet{BFJ+24a} for examples of this in the context of participatory budgeting).
+In the setting of approval-based multiwinner voting, monotonicity is significantly easier to obtain \citep{SaFi17a} with most rules being monotone in the sense that voters additionally approving an already winning candidate cannot hurt that candidate.\footnote{In fact, all voting rules studied in the recent book of \citeauthor{LaSk22a} on approval-based multiwinner voting satisfy candidate monotonicity \citep[Table~3.1]{LaSk22a}} However, it can for instance happen that adding voters only approving a single candidate can make this candidate not be chosen anymore (see \citet{BFJ+24a} for examples of this in the context of participatory budgeting).